ide-software-conf/vsc_eslint_prettier/README.md

-# vsc_eslint_prettier
+# vsc-config
-vscode, eslint, prettier config.
+The best config of vscode, eslit, prettier.